-It can be like looking for a needle in a haystack.
+It’s like looking for a needle in a haystack.

-When using a cloud-based data room or FTP site, try to select one that allows bulk downloading of documents rather than only allowing one file at a time.
+When using a cloud-based data room or FTP site, try to select one that allows bulk downloading of documents rather than only allowing one file download at a time.